cyn1x/zacvukovic.com/docs/now.md

 ## Chess Engine in Rust

-I'm building a chess engine with a Rust backend and TypeScript frontend as an exercise in AI and machine learning.
+I'm building a chess engine with a Rust backend and TypeScript frontend as an exercise in real-world AI/ML algorithm and optimisation techniques.
 The focus is on implementing search algorithms, evaluation functions, and eventually self-learning techniques to improve gameplay over time.

 The core engine was originally built in TypeScript several years ago, but as the complexity of the logic increased, I recognised the need to transition performance-critical components to Rust before introducing AI and machine learning algorithms.